Top 10 Things to do in Muscat in One Day

 Sultan Qaboos Grand Mosque

-Attend a show at Royal Opera House
+Attend a Show at the Royal Opera House

 Royal Opera House